 Golden Skull: The Golden Skull, the ultimate and coveted award of the Wasatch, will be awarded to the overall male and female winners.

 Royal Order of the Crimson Cheetah: A mystical beast, fiery and ethereal, the Crimson Cheetah is the mystic master of the wilds.
-Runners finishing the course in within 24 hours will be awarded the Royal Order of the Crimson Cheeta belt buckle of inlaid coral and solid brass.
+Runners finishing the course in within 24 hours will be awarded the Royal Order of the Crimson Cheeta belt buckle of inlaid coral.
 These exceptional runers are inducted into the Order in a special ceremony at the conclusion of the run.

 Spirit of the Wind: Knowing, wily, and confident, the Spirit of the Wind is a friend of the mountains.
-Runners finishing the course within 30 hours will be awarded the Spirit of the Wind belt buckle made of inlaid turquoise and solid brass.
+Runners finishing the course within 30 hours will be awarded the Spirit of the Wind belt buckle made of inlaid Lapis.

 Badger Heart: A creature of the earth, the badger is a tenacious, undefeatable, committed adventurer.
 Runners finishing the course within 36 hours will be awarded the Badger Heart belt buckle.